 Last month, of course, was our 4th year anniversary and we went to Sydney where I lived for 2 1/2 years.
 So what did 2 performing artists do in Sydney?

-Wednesday afternoon we went watched the matinee show "Driving Miss Daisy" at Theatre Royal.
-It's the play not to be missed because it features Angela Lansbury & James Earl Jones.
+Wednesday afternoon we watched the matinee show "Driving Miss Daisy" at Theatre Royal.
+It's the play not to be missed because it featured Angela Lansbury & James Earl Jones.
 Imagine seeing Mrs Potts & Darth Vader in person!

 Should've known.
 Watching 2 seasoned performers in the afternoon means that we'll be watching it with retirees.Suddenly I feel so young.

 |Feels like I'm in a show for geriatric ward|

 The theatre was a small one and we were seated quite close to the stage.

 |Don't think there's more than 10 people aged below 40|

 The play was very well done.
 Delivery of the 3 actors were top class.
 But what really delighted me was how fantastic the two main stars were.
 Angela Lansbury and James Earl Jones are both in their 80s but their performance didn't show it at all.